 Competition for funded entry is very high and applications will be considered on the basis of candidates’ qualifications, skills, experience and research interests.

-Applicants should discuss their applications prior to submission with project supervisors.
-Contact details are provided within individual project descriptions.
+Applicants should discuss their applications with project supervisors prior to submission.
+Contact details are provided within the individual project descriptions.

 You do not need to make a separate application for a scholarship.
-However, please indicate on your application for admission that you do wish to be considered for a scholarship.
+However, please indicate on your application for admission that you do wish to be considered for a fully funded scholarship.

-You should inform the University of any disability or personal circumstances in your application or soon afterwards so suitable accommodation can be arranged.
+You should inform the University in your application, or as soon as possible thereafter, of any disability or personal circumstances that should be taken into account so that suitable accommodation can be arranged.

 Applications for admission on a self-funded, part-time or externally funded basis are also welcome at any time throughout the year.